mikabba/vertical-warehouse-optimization/README.md

 Possible extensions include:

+- evaluating additional warehouse configurations with different tray-height distributions;
+- extending the benchmark to larger datasets and more heterogeneous scenarios;
+- comparing the current priority-rule approach with alternative optimization strategies;
+- improving execution time for computationally expensive priority rules;
-- adding automated scripts to reproduce all benchmark scenarios;
+- adding automated scripts to reproduce all benchmark scenarios from a single entry point;
-- exporting results automatically to CSV tables;
+- exporting simulation results to structured CSV or MATLAB tables for easier comparison.
-- adding unit tests for priority-rule functions;
-- adding benchmark plots for execution time and number of columns;
-- comparing the current approach with alternative metaheuristics or mixed-integer optimization solvers.

 ---